Hayabusa (wrestler): Personal life

 Ezaki was the older of two sons.
 His maternal grandparents were owners of a hotel, which later his parents took over.

 Ezaki married his wife Harumi on April 7, 1997.
 Together, they had two daughters, Ayane (born October 19, 1997) and Shie (born May 10, 1999).
 He and Harumi amicably divorced in 2004, but remained friends, while sharing custody of their daughters.

+Ezaki's nephew, Takuro Ezaki, is a professional football player who currently belongs to Júbilo Iwata.

 Ezaki had been close friends with Keiichi Yamada (best known as Jushin Thunder Liger) since 1994.
 The two had a falling out in 1996 after Ezaki turned down a deal with NJPW, but they mended their friendship in 2005.

 In May 2005, he performed a play called The Shinichi Amano Story at the Tokyo Shinjuku Theater.
 He portrayed the main character's best friend Fuyuki Hayato, an injured air pilot soldier in World War II, who is reliant on a wheelchair.
 His performance was given positive reviews and the play was a huge success.

 By 2015, Ezaki had regained the use of his legs and could stand on his own and walk with a cane.